 In traditional programming, someone writes a series of instructions so that a computer can transform input data into a desired output.
 Instructions are mostly based on an IF-THEN structure: when certain conditions are met, the program executes a specific action.

-, on the contrary, is an automated process that enables machines to solve problems and take actions based on past observations.
+Machine learning, on the other hand, is an automated process that enables machines to solve problems and take actions based on past observations.

 Basically, the machine learning process includes these stages:

-You feed a machine learning algorithm with examples of the input data and a series of expected tags for that input.
+Feed a machine learning algorithm examples of input data and a series of expected tags for that input.

-The algorithm learns to associate feature vectors with tags based on the manually tagged examples it has seen, and automatically makes predictions when processing unseen data.
+Algorithms learn to associate feature vectors with tags based on manually tagged samples, and automatically makes predictions when processing unseen data.

-Say you want to extract sentiment from a collection of tweets mentioning your company.
+Say you want to analyze a collection of tweets for brand sentiment.
 First, you’ll need to feed an algorithm tagged examples of positive, negative, and neutral tweets.
-As a result, you’ll obtain a sentiment analysis classifier that can analyze Twitter data in real-time like in the example below:
+Then, once your model is confident it can understand and process your texts, it will be able to accurately analyze Twitter data in real-time without any further human input.